-Do parsnips need parboiling before roasting?
 No, you don't need to parboil the parsnips.
-I would only parboil the parsnips if they were quite big, this would prevent them from being tough and chewy.
+I would only parboil them if they were quite big, this would prevent them from being tough and chewy.

-Can I reheat honey-roasted carrots and parsnips?
 Yes, you can reheat roasted carrots and parsnips.
-If you have any leftover, keep them in the fridge, covered.
+If you have any leftovers, keep them in an airtight container in the fridge.
 For best results reheat in the oven.
 Place the carrots and parsnips in an ovenproof dish, cover it with foil then cook for about 20 minutes at 180C/356F degrees in a fan or 200C/392F conventional oven.
 They may not be as firm when they are reheated.